kfl/adventofcode_2024/notes.md

 **Parsing strategy:** read abuse.

-**Thoughts on the puzzle:** Solved the puzzle in 15-20 min breaks between meeting.
+**Thoughts on the puzzle:** Solved the puzzle in 15-20 min breaks between meetings.
 Used Dijkstra's shortest path algorithm for part 1 (overkill).
 Did the simplest thing I could think of for part 2, that was fast enough to solve part 2 in ~12s.
 Too slow for my taste but OK given the day.